malemalice/rakutak-db-checker/prd.md

   - Structured logging for machine processing.
   - Human-readable logs for debugging.
   - Log rotation and retention policies.
-- HTTP server for health monitoring.
+- Docker support for containerized deployment.
-- Configurable execution intervals.

 ---